TorrisBabelEI/TorrisBabelEI.github.io/about.md

 ### Research Interests

-My research interests are various, which include but are not confined to **controls, formal methods, and their applications in robotics and cyber-physical systems**.
+My research interests are various, which include but are not confined to **formal methods in control and optimization and their applications in robotics and cyber-physical systems**.
 Please don't hesitate to contact me if you have any brilliant ideas!

 ### Curriculum Vitae